pmitros/school-committee/README.md

   I'm going door-to-door, they help follow all the election rules (financial reporting guidelines and similar), keeping me out of prison.

+Finally, you can join my committee and help campaign as a volunteer.

 What's your background?
 -----------------------